r1d1/turtlebot3_navtools/README.md

-# turtlebot navtools
+# turtlebot3 navtools

-A set of controllers for the Turtlebot 2 and 3 robots
+A set of controllers for the Turtlebot 3 robot

 # Contributors